balanced/www.balancedpayments.com/contents/payouts.md

 payoutStatus:
   title: Payout status
   body: The status of a payout is updated throughout its lifecycle.
 Follow our best practices guide to minimize payout failures.
+  legend:
+    - key: Pending
+      value: Payout is submitted to Balanced.
+    - key: Succeeded
+      value: A “succeeded” status is displayed as the expected state of the deposit one day after payout submission; however, there is no immediate confirmation regarding the success of the payout.
+    - key: Failed
+      value: If a payout fails due to incorrect account information, Balanced will be notified in 1–4 business days.
+The status will update from “pending” to “failed” or “succeeded” to “failed” depending on when the failed notice is received.

 reversingAPayout:
   title: Reversing a payout
   body: You may reverse a payout in order to retrieve funds back from the seller.
+  legend:
+    - key: Pending
+      value: Payout reversal is submitted to Balanced.
+    - key: Succeeded
+      value: A “succeeded” status is displayed as the expected state of the reversal 3–4 business days after reversal submission; however, there is no immediate confirmation regarding the success of the reversal.
+    - key: Failed
+      value: If the reversal fails, Balanced will be notified in 3–7 business days.
+The status will update from “Pending” to “Failed” or “Succeeded” to “Failed” depending on when the failed notice is received.

 bankStatementDescriptor:
   title: Bank statement descriptor